alexanderschnitzler/fluid-styled-responsive-images/README.md

-This project aims to provide an image-rendering process that will render responsive images with fluid, where the assumption is made, that TYPO3 CMS doesn't provide a mechanism outof the box for *fluid templates* while one is able to do it with TypoScript.
+This project aims to provide an image-rendering process that will render responsive images with fluid, where the assumption is made, that TYPO3 CMS doesn't provide a mechanism out of the box for *fluid templates* while one is able to do it with TypoScript.

 * [Installation](#installation)